• Skip to main content

 With each visit, we found that whichever Vancouver itinerary we chose, our passion for the city grows.

-Must-see on any Vancouver itineray
+Must-sees on any Vancouver itinerary

 Arriving or departing via cruise ship, we encourage you to spend a few days.
 But, if it’s a port stop, you will need to make choices if you attempt to see Vancouver in a day.
 Here are our top three picks, with the other must-sees for longer stays:

-• Stanley Park
+- Stanley Park

-• Capilano Suspension Bridge
+- Capilano Suspension Bridge

-• Gastown
+- Gastown

 Stanley Park

 Stanley Park tops our list.
-Covering 400-hectares of evergreen forest, manicured areas, a stone seawall for erosion protection, rose gardens, totem poles, beaches, and impressive views.
+Covering 400 hectares of evergreen forest, manicured areas, a stone seawall for erosion protection, rose gardens, totem poles, beaches, and impressive views.
 It attracts almost 8 million visitors each year.

 The city’s emerald heart is home to raccoons, beavers, and squirrels which can be spotted on one of the dozens of marked trails or the peaceful waterfront walkway.
 Animal enthusiasts can enjoy more than 50,000 animals at the Vancouver Aquarium.